 CHANGE IS HAPPENING

-The No Child for Sale campaign influenced the Government of Canada’s new National Action Plan to Combat Human Trafficking.
+The No Child for Sale campaign influenced the Government of Canada’s National Action Plan to Combat Human Trafficking.

 We met with Walmart to discuss factory safety in Bangladesh.